|

 dramatic

 if you take the shot lying on the ground.
-My shot of the jetty (at left) and civil
+My shot of the jetty (left) and civil

 war battlefield fence (near the end) were very low angle.
-When traveling
+When travelling

-in scenic country, look behind occasionally; great views are
+in scenic areas, look behind occasionally as great views are

 often missed in the rear vision mirror.

-Try shooting the same shot in close-up and wide angle if you
+Try shooting the same shot close-up and wide angle if you

 use a zoom